wirefailed/wirefailed.github.io/_pages/about.md

 📕 These days, I try to read as much as possible!
 I am currently reading "Surely You're Joking, Mr. Feynman."
 I highly recommend it to anyone reading my page.
 As someone interested in physics, I thoroughly enjoyed his anecdotes and found his perspective on the world fascinating.

 💪 Going to the gym has become an essential part of my life.
 It is a key part of my daily routine.
 If you're interested in my workout program, I follow a Push-Pull-Legs (PPL) routine!

-## Where I am from

-I jokingly tell my friends: "Manufactured in Korea.
-Assembled in Vancouver.
-Sold in Los Angeles."
-Try to guess what that means."

-## Contact Me
-Contact me through anywhere!